Top 25 US Universities with the Most Powerful Alumni Network

 • Strategy

-• Arthur Talmage Abernethy – journalist, theologian, minister, first North Carolina Poet Laureate
+• Arthur Talmage Abernethy, journalist, theologian, minister, and first North Carolina Poet Laureate

-With an endowment of $12.21 billion in the year 2017, it had the seventh largest endowment of all colleges in the United States.
-In its fiscal year 2015, Penn’s academic research budget was roughly $851 million, involving over 4,300 faculty, 1,100 postdoctoral fellows and 5,500 support staff/graduate assistants.
+With an endowment of $12.21 billion in 2017, it had the seventh-largest endowment of all colleges in the United States.
+In its fiscal year 2015, Penn’s academic research budget was roughly $851 million, involving over 4,300 faculty, 1,100 postdoctoral fellows, and 5,500 support staff and graduate assistants.

-As of 2018, distinguished alumni include 14 heads of state, 25 billionaires; three 3 United States Supreme Court justices; 33 United States Senators, 42 United States Governors and 158 members of the U.S. House of Representatives; 8 signers of the US Declaration of Independence; 12 signers of the United States Constitution, and the current President of the United States.
+As of 2018, distinguished alumni include 14 heads of state, 25 billionaires, three United States Supreme Court justices, 33 United States Senators, 42 United States Governors, 158 members of the U.S. House of Representatives, 8 signers of the US Declaration of Independence, 12 signers of the United States Constitution, and the current President of the United States.

 Notable Alumni